windingtree/org.id/README.md

 - [Winding Tree DAO](https://github.com/windingtree/dao) controls ORG.ID Registry smart contract and some Directories (including their rules)
 - **ORG.ID Registry**
 - [ORG.JSON Schema](https://github.com/windingtree/org.json-schema) is a data format for describing organizations
-- [ORG.ID Resolver](https://github.com/windingtree/org.id-resolver) is an application for fetching information about organization in [W3C DID](https://w3c.github.io/did-core/) format
+- [ORG.ID Resolver](https://github.com/windingtree/org.id-resolver) is an utility for fetching information about organization in [W3C DID](https://w3c.github.io/did-core/) format
 - [ORG.ID Directories](https://github.com/windingtree/org.id-directories) are curated lists of organizations
 - [Arbor](https://arbor.fm) can be used to look up an ORG.ID, and also to create and manage your own ORG.ID